 In addition, an idea that was discussed as part of the grant--the construction of a residential Photovoltaic (PV) system using the Cool Mirror film--became a Senior Project that was pursued in 2010-2011 (scroll down to Team ISS) and then continued in 2011-2012 by Team International Solar Innovations (ISI).
 Two subsequent groups of students, Team Helio-Tech and Team Solar Film Innovations, have developed Building Integrated PhotoVoltaic (BIPV) and Building Applied PhotoVoltaic (BAPV) vertical window and window blinds modules.
 All four groups have been senior students from the areas of mechanical, electrical, and computer engineering.
 The grant money, meanwhile, is being used to investigate smaller-scale mobile and low-cost applications.

-I am also currently working with faculty from across campus (engineering, biology, parks & rec, etc.) on a project at the old life saving station at Vermilion Point.
+I am also currently working with faculty from across campus (engineering, biology, parks & rec, etc.) projects at a couple regional properties.
 More details will hopefully be posted soon.

 UMD Solar Project